-- 12. The estimate of Retained Business Rates shown above for 2016/17 is based on an assessment of the Council's share of the business rates collected.
-This is lower than the Government's assessment of the Council's share of business rates income (£3.726m) and reflects local knowledge of factors such as reliefs, exemptions and outstanding appeals. - 13.
-As Table 1 indicates, the Council's Settlement Funding Assessment in 2015/16 is £7.57m.
-This is forecast to reduce to £6.6m in 2016/17, a reduction in funding of c£1m or 12.8%. - 14.
-It is only possible to estimate the overall funding at this stage.
-Whilst the final Revenue Support Grant for 2016/17 is guaranteed, the estimate of retained Business Rates is not.
-This is dependent on the amount of business rates income for the year.
-This is influenced both by changes in the amount of Business Rates payable, itself subject to outstanding appeals and changes to the rating list (as new properties are built; existing properties demolished) and the Council's collection of rates.
+- 14. The estimate of Retained Business Rates shown above for 2016/17 is based on an assessment of the Council's share of the business rates collected.
+This is lower than the Government's assessment of the Council's share of business rates income (£3.726m) and reflects local knowledge of factors such as reliefs, exemptions and outstanding appeals. - 15.
+As Table 1 indicates, the Council's funding in 2015/16 is estimated to be £7.57m.
+In comparison, the estimate of funding for 2016/17 is £6.6m, a reduction in funding of c£1m or 12.8%. - 16.
+It is only possible to estimate the funding at this stage.
+Whilst the final Revenue Support Grant for 2016/17 will be guaranteed, the estimate of retained Business Rates is not; this is dependent on the amount of Business Rates income for the year.
+This is affected both by changes in the amount of Business Rates payable, itself subject to outstanding appeals and changes to the rating list (as new properties are built; existing properties demolished) along with the Council's collection of rates.
 There is, therefore, a degree of volatility in the estimate of retained business rates.
-Under the accounting arrangements applicable to business rates any in-year volatility during 2016/17 will impact primarily on the budgeted income for subsequent years.
+Under the accounting arrangements applicable to business rates any in-year volatility during 2016/17 will impact on the budgeted income for subsequent years. - 17.
+At the time of writing this report, the Government had not published details of the final Local Government Finance Settlement (LGFS) for 2016/17 and hence the above funding estimates remain subject to confirmation and could change.
+The final Settlement is expected in early February and should details be available in time for the meeting a verbal update will be provided.